 Soo-Eun Chang, Ph.D., CCC-SLP, is the Principal Investigator and Director of the Speech Neurophysiology Lab.
 Soo-Eun is an Assistant Professor in the Department of Psychiatry and the Rosa Casco Solano-Lopez Research Professor of Child and Adolescent Psychiatry at the University of Michigan.
 Soo-Eun is also an Adjunct Professor at the Michigan State University, in the Department of Communicative Sciences and Disorders, and the Department of Psychology.
 Soo-Eun received her MS degree and clinical training as a Speech-Language Pathologist at Vanderbilt University, received her PhD in Speech and Hearing Science at the University of Illinois at Urbana-Champaign, and trained as a postdoctoral research fellow at the NINDS Intramural Research Program at the NIH.
 One of the goals of her research program is to identify biomarkers that may help diagnose and predict persistent forms of stuttering in the future.
 Soo-Eun is also interested in developing novel treatment options for stuttering, which may include neuromodulatory techniques that augment behavioral therapy, and early intervention to prevent chronic life-time stuttering.
 Dr. Chang may be contacted at firstname.lastname@example.org.

-Ho Ming Chow, Ph.D., is a Research Investigator in the Department of Psychiatry at the University of Michigan.
+Ho Ming Chow, Ph.D., is an Assistant Research Scientist at Nemours/Alfred I. duPont Hospital for Children.
 Ho Ming is interested in understanding the neural mechanisms of language comprehension and production, and how these mechanisms are interrupted, leading to communication disorders.
 Current research focuses on identifying functional and structural brain abnormalities in developmental stuttering, and understanding the effect of stuttering-related mutations on white-matter microstructure and brain activations during speech production.
 Ho Ming was trained as an Engineer in Hong Kong, received his PhD in Cognitive Science, specialized in psycholinguistics at the University of Osnabruck, Germany, and postdoctoral training at the NIDCD Intramural Research Program at the NIH before joining the University of Michigan.
+At U of M he was a Research Investigator in the Department of Psychiatry prior to his current position at Nemours.
 Dr. Chow may be contacted at email@example.com.

 Emily O. Garnett, Ph.D., CCC-SLP, is a Postdoctoral Research Fellow in the Department of Psychiatry at the University of Michigan, and a licensed, certified speech-language pathologist.
 She received her clinical training degree from West Virginia University in 2009 and her PhD from the University of South Carolina in 2015.
 Broadly speaking, she is interested in speech production in fluency disorders as well as acquired neurogenic disorders.
 During her doctoral training, her research focused on psycholinguistic aspects of stuttering, cluttering, aphasia, and apraxia of speech, using behavioral, neurophysiological, and neuromodulation methods.
 Her current research focuses on analysis and collection of structural and functional imaging data, as well as the use of neuromodulation to augment traditional speech therapy in developmental stuttering.
 Dr. Garnett may be contacted at firstname.lastname@example.org.